 Kumbuk and the De Mauny Dining Pavilion have kids’ menus, and the in-room dining option also suits families particularly well.
-The butlers can serve meals, snacks and drinks at any time of the day
+Meals, snacks and drinks can be served at any time of the day

 The resort’s landscaping is multi-levelled with steep drop-offs and unfenced terraces.
 In many places there is only foliage to mark the edge of the headland.